Francois-v3/CDNBoxd/README.md

 * DNS load balancer
 * Distribute DNS/HTTP trafic based on geolocaion and performance.
 * Based on resolver geolocation or EDNS client geolocation if available.
-* Limit bandwith by node with a global saturation indicator.
+* Limit bandwith by node.
 * Alerting based on error rate.
 * Logging to elasticsearch thru rsyslog.
 * API for monitoring and configuration changes.